PatWalters/resources/cheminformatics_resources.md

 [OpenBabel](http://openbabel.org/wiki/Main_Page) - The OG of Chemistry libraries.
 If you want to process some obscure (or not obscure) file format, Open Babel is the way to go.
 The library has gotten kind of big, but it has a number of unique capabilities.

-[OpenEye Toolkits](https://www.eyesopen.com/cheminformatics) -  The OEChem library and its cousins have been developed tuned and battle tested over the last 20 years.
-The code is fast, bulletproof, and well documented.
-If you're building a production system, it's the only way to go.  **Note that this is a commercial product.**

 [py3DMol](https://pypi.org/project/py3Dmol/) - This Python wrapper around the 3DMol.js library, written by David Koes, makes it easy to incorporate 3D chemical structures into a Jupyter notebook.
 [Greg Landrum](https://nbviewer.jupyter.org/github/greglandrum/rdkit_blog/blob/master/notebooks/Trying%20py3Dmol.ipynb) and [Pen](https://birdlet.github.io/2019/10/02/py3dmol_example/) have some nice blog posts with some simple examples.
 [I](https://practicalcheminformatics.blogspot.com/2020/05/analyzing-sars-cov-2-main-protease-mpro.html) also have a post showing some uses of Py3DMol.

 [Prody](http://prody.csb.pitt.edu/) - Do you want to work with proteins in Python?
 Then Prody is the tool for you.
 Prody provides tools for reading and processing proteins, as well as implementing techniques like normal mode analysis.
 In addition to its many capabilities, Prody is well documented and comes with a ton of examples.